tow3rs/catapult-v3-smartnic-re/README.md

 ## TODO List
 The following tasks are pending:
 - Test/verify the untested tasks in previous point.
-- Test Ethernet connectivity.
 - Test FPGA communication to Mellanox NIC ASIC.
-- Test Mellanox NIC ASIC PCI Express connectivity in PCIe board via Oculink connector.
+- Test Mellanox NIC ASIC PCI Express connectivity in PCIe board via OCuLink connector.
 - Incomplete or inaccurate constraints for already identified pins.
 - Find some remaining unknown/GPIO pins in FPGA.
 - Find the purpose of following components.